 Low Carb Okonomiyaki

-This is one of my favorite dishes from when we lived in Tokyo, and Okonomiyaki, like all food in Japan has very regional influences.
-Some love it with bacon added, others with squid, while other variations could include adding sweet potato, cheese or filling it with Yakisoba.
-I love that this Low Carb Okonomiyaki recipe has bought it back into my life.
+This is one of my favorite dishes from when we lived in Tokyo.
+Okonomiyaki, like all food in Japan has very regional influences.
+Some love it with bacon added, others with squid, while other variations could include sweet potato, cheese or filling it with Yakisoba.
+I love that Low Carb Okonomiyaki recipe means I can enjoy it on a keto low carb diet.